Java is developed by Sun Microsystems in 1991 and it is a general purpose language.

 JVM can interpret only the Byte code.

 JVM is platform dependent.
 It varies from platform to platform.
-But java is platform dependent.
+But java is platform independent.

 A class is a blueprint or prototype that contains variables and methods.